lando/mailpit/README.md

 - [x] Mailpit UI accessible at http and https routes.
 - [x] Automatic configuration of services to send mail to Mailpit.
 - [x] Automatic installation of Mailpit sendmail client and configuration into services that need it.
+- [x] A `lando mailpit` command that shows connection information.
 - [ ] Automatic proxy configuration for the Mailpit UI.
 - [ ] A global mailpit service that multiple apps can use.
-- [ ] A `lando mailpit` command that interacts with the mailpit service.
+- [ ] `lando mailpit` subcommands that interact with the mailpit service.
 - [ ] Automatic configuration of popular frameworks to send mail to Mailpit.
 - [ ] Add a mailpit service to a recipe with a single line of configuration.